 Now, let’s move to the part that will keep your Shopify sales dashboard always up to date.
 Toggle on the Automatic data refresh feature, and Coupler.io will start fetching your updated information from Shopify to Google Sheets according to your schedule.
 This way, metrics in your worksheet will stay up-to-date, and your sales dashboard will automatically reflect the changes.

 First, choose the interval for the updates from the dropdown menu.
-With a free plan, you can choose between an hourly, daily, or monthly refresh.
-Paid plans allow you to update every 30 or 15 minutes.
+With a Personal or Squad plan, you can choose between an hourly, daily, or monthly refresh.
+The Business plan allows you to update every 30 or 15 minutes.

 Then, specify the days of the week when you want your data to be refreshed.
 You can also select the preferred time range and your time zone.